VMware

 - Host: IP address or DNS name

-- Port: 443 (port that your vSphere webserver listen on)
+- Port: 443 (port that your vSphere webserver listens on)

 - Username: logmanager@example.com (newly created local user in vSphere)